Vlassis Caniaris: Path to painting (1928–1955)

 Vlassis Caniaris was born in Athens in 1928.
 Initially, he studied at the Medical School of the University of Athens.
 In 1950, after the death of his father, he abandoned his medical studies to pursue the visual arts.
 He prepared for the examinations to the Athens School of Fine Arts (ASFA) in the Panos Sarafianos Tutorial School.
 At the School, he had Yiannis Moralis, and Yannis Pappas for professors.

 During this period, Caniaris's exposure to the new trends in Europe was limited as the teachings of the 1930s generation still prevailed.
 However, leafing through books and catalogs at Kauffmann's bookstore substituted for the lack of information and brought him into contact with contemporary art movements.
 Expanding his artistic pursuits, Caniaris participated in the IV Panhellenic Exhibition (1952) at Zappeion Megaron, alongside renowned artists of the era such as Nikos Kessanlis, Christos Caras, and Yannis Gaitis.

 Simultaneously with his studies, Caniaris worked closely with Yannis Tsarouchis in stage design, creating his own stage designs and costumes for small theatrical performances.
 In 1953, under the supervision of Tsarouchis he created the sets for the film Stella by Michael Cacoyannis.
 For the needs of the film, Caniaris studied and visually documented neoclassical houses in Plaka during the post-war period when a significant number of buildings in Athens were demolished during a reckless reconstruction.
 Together with Tsarouchis, they meticulously studied and photographed neoclassical buildings, streets, and squares before their destruction.
 They then compiled an archive that documented the architectural history of the city during the period 1953 to 1955.
 This experience was reflected in his small-scale works depicting Athens houses, which in the following years would gain a clearer critical content.

 In 1953, he married Maria Lina.

 Rome (1956–1960)

 In 1956, Caniaris moved with his wife to Rome, which proved to be a true revelation for Caniaris.
 In an atmosphere of political freedom and a ferment of artistic trends and ideas, he opened himself up to new influences from the international avant-garde, although in reality, he remained independent.

-In 1959, a group called Gruppo Sigma was created by Caniaris, Yannis Gaïtis, Nikos Kessanlis, Dimitris Kontos, and Costas Tsoklis.
+In 1959, a group called Gruppo Sigma was created by Caniaris, Yannis Gaïtis, Nikos Kessanlis, Dimitris Kontos, and Costas Tsoclis.
 Italian art critics viewed its work positively, recognising the originality of its artistic creation.
+Gruppo Sigma is regarded as a characteristic example of the Greek artistic avant-garde that emerged outside Greece during the post-war period, as well as the first attempt by Greek artists who had studied abroad to organize group exhibitions.